Špindlerův Mlýn: Geography

 Špindlerův Mlýn is located about 26 km northwest of Trutnov and 37 km east of Liberec, on the border with Poland.
 It lies in the Giant Mountains.
 In the east of the territory rises Luční hora, at 1555 m above sea level the second highest mountain of the Czech Republic.
-The town is situated a in the valley between the Medvědín mountain and the ridges of Kozí hřbety and Pláň.
+The town is situated in a valley between the Medvědín mountain and the ridges of Kozí hřbety and Pláň.

-Špindlerův Mlýn lies at the confluence of the river Elbe and the Dolský creek.
+Špindlerův Mlýn lies at the confluence of the Elbe River and the stream Dolský potok.
 The Elbe source is located northwest of the town, near the Polish border, on the slopes of Mt.
 Violík at an altitude of 1386 m.
 About 1 km downstream are the Elbe Falls (Labský vodopád) which cascade about 30 m in depth.
-The Labská Dam with an area of 40 ha was built near Labská village in 1910–1914.
+On the Pančava Stream, which flows into the Elbe near the Elbe Falls, is the Pančava Waterfall, which is the highest waterfall in the Czech Republic with a height of 148 m.
+The Labská Dam with an area of 40 ha was built near the village of Labská in 1910–1914.

 History

 The area was covered by forests and not settled until the 16th century, when the first prospectors and then miners of silver and iron ore came.
 The miners and lumberjacks who came from Alps settled here and began to build huts.
 They took advantage of the experience from home and started raising cattle in the seemingly inhospitable mountains and farming in the clearings.
 The clearing became meadows and pastures, creating typical enclaves in the middle of forests, preserved to this day.

 In the 18th century, large parts of the surrounding forests were a possession of the Habsburg minister Friedrich August von Harrach-Rohrau (1696–1749), after whom the village of Bedřichov (Friedrichsthal) is named.
 The Harrach family contributed to the improvement and development of the landscape.
 They founded several mountain huts all over the Giant Mountains.
 Jan Nepomuk František Count of Harrach (1828–1909) established a tourist route leading through Špindlerův Mlýn and established the first nature reserve in the Giant Mountains, located in the valley Labský důl on an area of more than 60 ha.

-After World War II, the remaining German-speaking population was expelled according to the Beneš decrees.
+During World War II, Špindlerův Mlýn was occupied by Germany.
+In 1941, the occupiers organized the German Ski Championships in the town.
+After the war, the town was restored to Czechoslovakia, and the remaining German-speaking population was expelled according to the Beneš decrees and Potsdam Agreement.